felipepaloschi/odoo-course/README.md

 # odoo-course
-Repository for the odoo course project
+Repository for the odoo course project.